kawaicheung/book-on-naming-things/manuscript/Ch_WhyNamingMatters.md

 # Why naming matters

-One of the main goals of good software writing should be clarity.
+One of the main goals of good software writing is clarity.
 We write code that someone else must understand, even if that someone else is us a few months from now.
 Clear code makes figuring out the programmer's original intent less daunting.

-But, there are other goals we simultaneously strive for.
-Sometimes, by their very nature, these goals pull us away from clarity.
-We add some amount of misdirection and obfuscation for the benefit of something else.
-We reason that the tradeoff is worth it.
-This is where the heated debates begin.

-In a keynote speech at RailsConf 2014, David Heinemeier Hansson argues that many of these goals aren't worth the trade for clarity.

-The primary example he gives is test-driven development.
-In this approach, we design constructs around tests first.
-Test coverage, and other quantifiable metrics, govern what makes for quality code.
-Hansson vehemently argues that TDD bends the design of your code in such a convoluted way that the benefits aren't worth the trade-off.

-On a higher level, it is because writing software is still seen through the lens of _computer science_ and _engineering_ that we blindly follow laws, principles, and metrics as the path toward better code.

-Hansson argues that the kind of programming we do -- building information systems maintained over time by multiple people -- is rarely science.
-We are far closer to _writers_ than we are to _scientists_.
-And so, the principle goal of all good code is clarity -- and clarity isn't a metric achieved by following a set of laws.

 If clarity is the end goal, then naming things well is the primary path.
 It is a skill that's essential no matter where you are in the stack or what kind of programming you do.
 If you name things well, you write clearer code.
 It's a skill set that will never become outdated over time (and if it does, it would mean the robots have officially taken everything over anyways).